Please note: Data values previously published are subject to revision. For more information, refer to the vintage series in ALFRED®.

-Financial market stress fell for the third consecutive week, according to the St. Louis Fed Financial Stress Index (STLFSI).
-For the week ending Nov.
-7, 2014, the STLFSI measured -1.137, down modestly from the previous week’s revised value of -1.105.
-The index is at its lowest level since the week ending Sept.
-26, 2014.
+Financial market stress fell slightly over the previous week, according to the St. Louis Fed Financial Stress Index (STLFSI).
+For the week ending April 3, 2015, the STLFSI measured -1.072, down from the previous week’s revised value of -1.068.
+This is the third consecutive weekly decline.

 For an explanation of the 18 component variables in the STLFSI, refer to the STLFSI Key.